 This is a case of two pilots unable to recognize a problem for what it was as it was unfolding, and of a third pilot who couldn't solve the problem in the limited time he had.
 But I don't agree that this situation is without a solution.

 The days of pilots who are well schooled at dealing with all manner of things going wrong are coming to an end.
 That generation of pilots has long ago started retiring and pretty soon they will all be footnotes in history.
-You cannot train this kind of thing in a simulator, where the absent risk of real injury are death cannot be simulated.
+You cannot train this kind of thing in a simulator, where the absent risk of real injury and death cannot be simulated.
 But we can, I think, train pilots to realize when things are not as they should be, and how to return a situation uncertain into a situation recognizable.

 I think we should all have a "bag of tricks" to detect when things are not as they should be and a way to make things sane again.
 I will hint at them here, but I outline this bag of tricks in greater detail here: That Looks About Right (TLAR).